 night sweats, control of which can lead to an improved sleep pattern.

-Click here to visit our forum and read how other women have dealt with insomnia.
+Link: Visit our forum and read how other women have dealt with insomnia.

 Psychological menopause symptoms such as mood swings, irritability, anxiety, difficulty concentrating, difficulty coping and forgetfulness may be related to hormonal changes, either directly or indirectly e.g. due to sleep disturbance.
 However, other life events such as worry over elderly relatives, teenage children, and pressures from work commonly occur around the time of menopause and may contribute to such "symptoms".

 Sexual Problems may be caused by vaginal dryness due to low estrogen levels, resulting in discomfort during intercourse.
 Effective treatments are available.
 As both men and women get older, interest in sex may decrease but this particularly affects women.
 Treatment of other menopausal symptoms may indirectly improve libido by improving feelings of well-being and energy levels, e.g. by improving sleep through control of night sweats, but restoring hormone levels can also improve sensation.
 Relationship problems have an obvious effect on libido, so hormonal treatment may not always be the "magic" solution!